Solomon is popularly considered the wisest man that ever lived.

 - Guru’s, personalities we follow, celebrities and their sayings

 - Common knowledge or public agreement

 Let’s be realistic now; many of these are good and provide good advice, they sound like wisdom.
-Still, unless there are sound, strong biblical principles behind them, they are just human wisdom of this world, and not God’s wisdom.
+Still, unless there are sound, biblically solid principles behind them, they are ultimately just the collective human wisdom of this world and not God’s wisdom.
 Many books are helpful, but unless they deal with spiritual issues, they are just human knowledge.
 Public knowledge is just a group of people agreeing on the same thing, but it is not necessarily wise or good.

 Wisdom is most often translated from the Hebrew word “chakam” (khaw-kam).